MisterSnickles/p01-ads/README.md

 3: Search List

 This option allows the user to search the list of people by entering a first and last name or by ID.
 Make sure to display the list first so you can test the search functionality properly.

-*Alternatively, if you want to simulate the input for automatic testing, please input this command into the terminal: **./p01.exe > input_simulate.txt***
+The search functionality supports fuzzy and case-insensitive searching, meaning if you type an incomplete first or last name (e.g Jonath MaBeRY --> Found 1 Match: (Jonathan Mabery ID: 123))

 x.
 Exit

 This option exits the program

+*Alternatively, if you want to simulate the input for automatic testing, please input this command into the terminal: **./p01.exe > input_simulate.txt***

 **Code Comments for Clarity**